MauricePasternak/pathlib-js/docs/Filepath_Integrity-Stats-Type.md

 **Synchronously** returns a boolean of whether the underlying filepath is a file.

 - Returns:
-  - `Boolean` - true or false outcome of whether the filepath is an existing file.
+  - `boolean` - true or false outcome of whether the filepath is an existing file.

 ```
 import Path from "pathlib-js"